 Some experts say it doesn’t really matter – as long as you incorporate both elements into your daily hygiene routine.
 You might want to experiment and see which way around works best for you.
 The important thing is that you get into the habit of cleaning every surface of every tooth, every day.

-It’s easiest to see how to floss teeth by watching someone else do it, so here is a short video explaining the technique:
+It’s easiest to see how to floss teeth by watching someone else do it.
+Here is a short video explaining how to use dental floss correctly:

 To summarise the steps involved: